 Any OK-Share library may withdraw upon written notification to the Oklahoma State Regents for Higher Education.

 What Libraries Are Eligible for This Service?

 Membership in the Oklahoma Council of Academic Library Directors is open to all accredited institutions of higher education with primary campuses located in the state of Oklahoma.
 The Oklahoma Council of Academic Library Directors maintains a list of the higher education member institutions on a Web page, and these institutions are eligible for OK-Share membership.
 Further, these institutions must have a full-time librarian and a circulating collection.
-If an institution is not on this list, but believe it should be after reading the following definitions and criteria, contact Dr. Houston Davis at the offices of the Oklahoma State Regents for Higher Education.
+If an institution is not on this list, but believe it should be after reading the following definitions and criteria, contact Bryce Fair, interim vice chancellor for academic and student affairs, at the offices of the Oklahoma State Regents for Higher Education.

 In the statute, “institution of higher education” includes